Non Hodgkin Lymphoma Clinical Trial

 Eastern Cooperative Oncology Group (ECOG) performance status of 0 or 1.

 Life expectancy of ≥ 16 weeks, as assessed by the Principal Investigator.

-All patients must meet all of the following laboratory criteria unless, in the opinion of the Investigator, the cytopenias are considered to be the result of marrow infiltration by lymphoma/CLL:
+All patients must meet all of the following laboratory criteria unless, in the opinion of the Investigator, the cytopenias are considered to be the result of bone marrow infiltration by lymphoma/CLL:

 Absolute neutrophil count (ANC) ≥ 0.75×10e9/L.

 Alanine aminotransferase (ALT) and aspartate aminotransferase (AST) < 2.5× the upper limit of normal (ULN).

 Calculated creatinine clearance ≥ 45.0 mL/minute as estimated by Cockcroft-Gault formula.